-A report on the principal corporate governance practices adopted by the Company is set out on pages 35 to 48.
+A report on the principal corporate governance practices adopted by the Company is set out on pages 38 to 51.

 The Compliance Officer is Mr. Yan King-shun, Peter, whose biographical details are set out on page 8.
-The Company Secretary is Mr. Wong Man-cheung, being the Head of Finance, who is a member of the Hong Kong Institute of Certified Public Accountants.
+The Company Secretary is Mr. Lee Kok-ming, being the Head of Finance, who is a Chartered Financial Analyst, a fellow member of the Hong Kong Institute of Certified Public Accountants and a member of the American Institute of Certified Public Accountants.